Dallas, October 26-28, 2022

-The American Modelica Conference 2022 will be a hybrid conference event, the first opportuntity since the 2019 conference to meet your Modelica colleagues in person, and can also be attended remotely via streaming.
+The American Modelica Conference 2022 will be a hybrid conference event, the first opportunity since the 2019 conference to meet your Modelica colleagues in person, and can also be attended remotely via streaming.
 The conference will take place at the University of Texas in Dallas at the Davidson-Gundy Alumni Center October 26–28, 2022.
 It is organized by NAMUG, the North American Modelica Users Group in cooperation with the Modelica Association.
 Join us in person in Dallas or from the comfort of your own home.
 The ability to watch streamed talks from the conference virtually will be provided for a reduced virtual conference admission fee.

 The Modelica Conference is the main event for users, library developers, tool vendors and language designers to share their knowledge and learn about the latest scientific and industrial progress related to Modelica, FMI, SSP, eFMI and DCP.
 The program will cover modeling of complex physical and cyber-physical systems, as well as tools, for a wide range of research and industrial applications.

 In addition to paper presentations, the conference features several Modelica tutorials for beginners and advanced users, as well as industrial user presentations, vendor sessions, and an exhibition.
 The previous American Modelica conference in 2020 was fully online, saw a record number of registrations compared to in-person events, so this time we want to combine the ease of attendance by remote participants from other continents with the fun of a real, in person event with lively discussions in the breaks and an in-person conference dinner!
 Note that full paper presentations have to be in person, but industrial user presentations can be given remotely.

 We are looking forward to seeing you in Dallas.
 As a first for a Modelica conference, we are planning to organize a Modelica-oriented job fair at the in-person event in Dallas that gives a unique opportunity for employers, students about to graduate, and Modelica practitioners to get to know each other.
 More details will be forthcoming at this site as the conference date comes closer.